Google Analytics Data Analysis (BigQuery)

 0 2293

-Let's have a glimpse at the dataset (similar to the head() function in Python):
+Let's also use SQL to have a glimpse at the dataset (similar to the head() function in Python):

 %%bigquery